Foraging Goldenrod (Photos, Tips & Lookalikes!)

 Solidago canadensis (Canada goldenrod), S. gigantea (giant goldenrod), S. odora (sweet goldenrod), and S. virgaurea (European goldenrod) are most often used for medicinal purposes, but most herbalists feel that goldenrod species in general share similar properties and can be interchanged.

 Not only are goldenrod blooms an excellent late season food source for honey bees and other pollinators, it also provides herbal benefits for humans and their pets.
 Solidago species are used to treat seasonal allergies, colds, flu, high cholesterol, and kidney stones.
-Our favorite use for goldenrod though is including it in salves and other products to help aches and pains.

 Related: Be sure to check out our article 6 Things to Make with Goldenrod – found over at our sister site, The Nerdy Farm Wife, for recipes for tincture, tea, salve, and more!